projectcalico/calico/master/usage/configuration/ip-in-ip.md

 When enabled, Calico will use IP-in-IP encapsulation when routing packets *to* workload IPs falling in the IP pool range.

-An optional `mode` field toggles when IP-in-IP is used, see following sections for details.
+An optional `ipipMode` field toggles when IP-in-IP is used, see following sections for details.

 ### Configuring IP-in-IP for all inter-workload traffic

-With the IP-in-IP `mode` set to `always`, Calico will route using IP-in-IP for all traffic originating from a Calico enabled host to all Calico networked containers and VMs within the IP Pool.
+With the IP-in-IP `ipipMode` set to `Always`, Calico will route using IP-in-IP for all traffic originating from a Calico enabled host to all Calico networked containers and VMs within the IP Pool.

-The following `calicoctl` command will create or modify an IPv4 pool with CIDR 192.168.0.0/16 to use IP-in-IP with mode `always`:
+The following `calicoctl` command will create or modify an IPv4 pool with CIDR 192.168.0.0/16 to use IP-in-IP with mode `Always`:

 ```
 $ calicoctl apply -f - << EOF
-apiVersion: v1
+apiVersion: projectcalico.org/v2
-kind: ipPool
+kind: IPPool
 metadata:
+  name: ippool-ipip-1
+spec:
   cidr: 192.168.0.0/16
-spec:
-  ipip:
-    enabled: true
-    mode: always
+  ipipMode: Always
   nat-outgoing: true
 EOF
 ```

-> **Note**: The default value for `mode` is `always`, and therefore may be omitted
+> **Note**: The default value for `ipipMode` is `Always`, and therefore may be omitted
 > from the request.
 It is included above for clarity.
 {: .alert .alert-info}

-### Configuring cross-subnet IP-in-IP
+### Configuring CrossSubnet IP-in-IP

 IP-in-IP encapsulation can also be performed selectively, only for traffic crossing subnet boundaries.
 This provides better performance in AWS multi-AZ deployments, and in general when deploying on networks where pools of nodes with L2 connectivity are connected via a router.

-To enable this feature, using an IP-in-IP `mode` of `cross-subnet`.
+To enable this feature, using an IP-in-IP `ipipMode` of `CrossSubnet`.

-The following `calicoctl` command will create or modify an IPv4 pool with CIDR 192.168.0.0/16 to use IP-in-IP with mode `cross-subnet`:
+The following `calicoctl` command will create or modify an IPv4 pool with CIDR 192.168.0.0/16 to use IP-in-IP with mode `CrossSubnet`:

 ```
 $ calicoctl apply -f - << EOF
-apiVersion: v1
+apiVersion: projectcalico.org/v2
-kind: ipPool
+kind: IPPool
 metadata:
+  name: ippool-cs-1
+spec:
   cidr: 192.168.0.0/16
-spec:
-  ipip:
-    enabled: true
-    mode: cross-subnet
+  ipipMode: CrossSubnet
   nat-outgoing: true
 EOF
 ```

-> **Note**: The `cross-subnet` mode option requires each Calico node to be configured
+> **Note**: The `CrossSubnet` mode option requires each Calico node to be configured
 > with the IP address and subnet of the host.
 However, the subnet configuration
 > was only introduced in Calico v2.1.
 If any nodes in your deployment were originally
 > created with an older version of Calico, or if you are unsure whether
 > your deployment is configured correctly, follow the steps in
-> [Upgrading from pre-v2.1](#upgrading-from-pre-v21) before enabling `cross-subnet` IPIP.
+> [Upgrading from pre-v2.1](#upgrading-from-pre-v21) before enabling `CrossSubnet` IPIP.
 >
 {: .alert .alert-info}

 #### Upgrading from pre-v2.1

-If you are planning to use cross-subnet IPIP, your entire deployment must be running with Calico v2.1 or higher.
+If you are planning to use CrossSubnet IPIP, your entire deployment must be running with Calico v2.1 or higher.
 See [releases page]({{site.baseurl}}/{{page.version}}/releases) for details on the component versions for each release.